lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 message indicates REJECTION of the certificate.
 Thus, an empty CertConfirmContent (a zero-length SEQUENCE) MAY be used to indicate rejection of all supplied certificates.
-See {{sect-5.2.8}}, item (2), for a discussion of the certHash field with respect to proof-of- possession.
+See {{sect-5.2.8}}, item (2), for a discussion of the certHash field with respect to proof-of-possession.

 ### PKI General Message Content